 UK HealthCare Good Samaritan Hospital PGY1

 Our program is designed to build on the resident’s pharmacy education to contribute to the development of clinical pharmacists capable of providing high-level patient care across a wide range of practice sites and specialties.
 Upon completion of the program residents will be eligible for board certification and postgraduate year two pharmacy residency training.
-ASHP-accredited PGY2 residencies are available in Cardiology, Critical Care, Emergency Medicine, Infectious Diseases, Internal Medicine, Medication-Use Safety, Oncology, Pediatrics, and Solid-Organ Transplant.
+ASHP-accredited PGY2 residencies are available in Cardiology, Critical Care, Emergency Medicine, Infectious Diseases, Internal Medicine, Medication-Use Safety and Policy, Oncology, Pediatrics, Ambulatory Care, and Solid-Organ Transplant.

 UK Good Samaritan Hospital